 The 4th AML Directive – What are the Other Changes in Addition to the Beneficial Owners Register?

-The Fourth EU Anti-Money Laundering Directive (AMLD4), is due to be transposed into Irish law by 26 June 2017.
+The Fourth EU Anti-Money Laundering Directive (AMLD4), was transposed into Irish law 26 June 2017.
 A major part of this is the creation of a ‘Beneficial Owners Register’ which we covered in a previous blog.
 However, there are some other new provisions to be aware of which are as follows:

 1. More emphasis on ultimate beneficial ownership and enhanced customer due diligence (EDD)

 The requirement for Irish Companies to hold their own beneficial ownership register was transposed into Irish Law by Statutory Instrument 560 of 2016.
 This requirement is retrospective, in that all Irish Companies (with the exception of Irish Companies that are listed on a regulated market within the EU) should have built and maintained this register since November 2016.
 There is no exemption for Irish Companies who are subsidiaries of listed companies.
 There is a statutory obligation on all Irish Companies to maintain this register and keep it current.

 Regulations from the Department of Finance are expected before the end of 2017 which will formalise the establishment of a new Central Registry of Beneficial Ownership for Irish Companies.
 This registry is expected to be held by the Companies Registration Office for Irish Companies, the Revenue Commissioners for trusts and the Central Bank of Ireland for ICAVs.